spookylukey/django-views-the-right-way/source/ideas.rst

 emacs, but most IDEs will have just as capable linters that will catch the same errors).

 The opposite refactoring would not have worked like this.
+In Python, if you are sticking attributes onto ``self`` at various points, and reading them at others, it's going to be extremely hard for any static analysis to work out of you are doing that correctly.

 Automated static analysis that linters can do is just a sign of a deeper reality - the FBV is simpler and easier to understand.
-The fact that it reaches a stage where an automated process can understand it and catch most errors, despite Python's dynamism, is great, but what is even better is the benefit for humans trying to understand this kind of code.
+The fact that it reaches a stage where, despite Python's dynamism, an automated process can understand it and catch most errors is great, but what is even better is the benefit for humans trying to understand or modify this kind of code.

 My code is more boring now, in the best sense.
 There are few tricks or clever techniques.
 These are still allowed, but reserved for when you really need them and get benefit from them.
+Instead of feeling smug about getting to use some OOP trick or eliminating a few keystrokes of typing, I can instead feel smug about just wonderfully simple this code is to maintain, even when I come back to it years later.

 Security: